Alzheimer’s & Dementia:

 Alvita Care’s elderly Memory Care services allow your loved one to maintain their independence at home, keep up with their daily routines, and visit their friends by remain in their own familiar surroundings.
 Home care avoids this trauma of being relocated into a new home.
 Familiar surroundings can help patients with memory problems.

-Alvita Care’s highly trained staff has extensive experience in helping individuals and their families who live in New York City, Brooklyn, Queens, Nassau & Suffolk Counties.
-Our caregivers are trained to help individuals with Alzheimer’s disease and other types of dementia in NYC.
-Our senior care managers, social workers and registered nurses can customize a memory care program that:
+Alvita Care’s highly trained staff has extensive experience in helping individuals and their families who live in New York City, Brooklyn, Queens, Long Island, Westchester County, and northern New Jersey.
+Our caregivers are trained to help individuals with Alzheimer’s disease and other types of dementia.
+Our senior care managers, social workers, and registered nurses can customize a memory care program that:

 - Provides medication reminders, assistance or administration